StanislavLakhtin/esp-idf-onewire/README.md

 I had to spend almost a month to figure out the HAL / SOC esp-idf.
 There is no advertising in the project, everything is clear and on the case, ready for commercial operation completely free.

-I would be grateful if you would treat me with a cup of coffee, if this project is useful to you.

-Thank you!

 I'm looking for an interesting jobs in field of uC.
 If you have one write on stanislav.lakhtin@eduterra.pro